lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 ## Learning Objectives
 A Model is a web-besed interface which allow users to collect and monitor metrics for the business processes.
-The Model has Milestone(s), Indentifier which is mapped to one or more of the milestones.
-The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in Console.
+The Model has Milestone(s), and an Indentifier which is mapped to one, or more, of the milestone(s).
+The Initial creation of a Model is called a Draft; which is not activated and can be modified, but not visable in the Console.
 A Milestone is a key component of a Model.
 Milestone(s) define point(s) in a business process that represent progress.
 Your Model requires an Initial Milestone and a Terminal Milestone.
 Every Model must have a unique instance Identifier defined.
 This identifier describes a value that is extracted at runtime for every instance (business transaction) of the business process defined by the model.
 When a business process implementation spans more than one integration or process, or both, you must assign the model's unique instance identifier to mapped milestones to establish the correlation between the actions in the same instance of the business process and extract the unique instance identifier value when the specified milestone is passed.